LearnLib/learnlib/README.md

 This includes drivers and mappers for interfacing software systems with the LearnLib API as well as caches and parallelization for improving the overall performance of the learning setup.
 Also, more nuanced setups such as Black-Box-Checking (via [LTSMin][ltsmin]) or inferring partial machines are possible.

-While we strive to deliver code at a high quality, please note, that there exist parts of the library that still need thorough testing.
+While we strive to deliver code at a high quality, please note that there exist parts of the library that still need thorough testing.
 Contributions -- whether it is in the form of new features, better documentation or tests -- are welcome.

 ## Build Instructions

-For simply using LearnLib, you may use the Maven artifacts which are available in the [Maven Central repository][maven-central].
+For simply using LearnLib you may use the Maven artifacts which are available in the [Maven Central repository][maven-central].
-It is also possible to download a bundled [distribution artifact][maven-central-distr], if you want to use LearnLib without Maven support.
+It is also possible to download a bundled [distribution artifact][maven-central-distr] if you want to use LearnLib without Maven support.
-Note, that LearnLib requires Java 8.
+Note that LearnLib requires Java 8 or newer.

 #### Building development versions